kirillzyusko/react-native-keyboard-controller/docs/docs/guides/building-chat-app.md

 # Building a chat app

-Handling keyboard in chat applications was always a challenge, even on native platforms.
-The main issue is that chat apps almost fully utilize advanced functionality of the keyboard, such as interactive dismissal etc. This makes it hard to handle keyboard events in a simple way.
-And it makes it even hard to build a chat app layout that will work well on all platforms and delivers a great user experience along with 60/120FPS animations even on low-end devices.

-If you tried to use components from [components overview](./components-overview) guide to handle keyboard events in a chat app, you may have noticed that there is no good solutions for your use case:
+Keyboard handling in chat applications has always been one of the trickiest problems in mobile development — even on native platforms.
+Chat apps push keyboard interactions to their limits: interactive dismissal, content repositioning, smooth transitions between the keyboard and custom input views, and all of it at 120 FPS.
+Getting this right requires deep integration between the keyboard, scroll views, and layout systems — far more than a general-purpose component can offer.

+## Why general-purpose components fall short

+You might be tempted to reach for `KeyboardAvoidingView` or `KeyboardAwareScrollView` to handle keyboard interactions in a chat app.
+While these components work well for forms, settings screens, and other straightforward layouts, they weren't designed for the unique demands of a chat interface.

+Here's what you'll run into:

-- if you use `KeyboardAvoidingView` with `behavior="padding"` or `behavior="height"` you may see [frame junks](https://github.com/software-mansion/react-native-reanimated/issues/6854), especially if your layout is very complex.
+- **Frame drops with complex layouts** — `KeyboardAvoidingView` with `behavior="padding"` or `behavior="height"` can cause [frame drops](https://github.com/software-mansion/react-native-reanimated/issues/6854), particularly when the layout is complex.
-- if you use `KeyboardAvoidingView` with `behavior="translate-with-padding"` you may see that it's [impossible](https://github.com/kirillzyusko/react-native-keyboard-controller/issues/951) to render first message in chat from the top of the screen.
+- **First-message rendering issues** — using `behavior="translate-with-padding"` makes it [impossible](https://github.com/kirillzyusko/react-native-keyboard-controller/issues/951) to render the first message at the top of the screen.
-- if you use `KeyboardAvoidingView` and use interactive dismissal on iOS you could observe [double scroll](https://github.com/kirillzyusko/react-native-keyboard-controller/issues/594#issuecomment-2406860730) problem.
+- **Double scroll on interactive dismissal** — combining `KeyboardAvoidingView` with interactive keyboard dismissal on iOS leads to a [double-scroll problem](https://github.com/kirillzyusko/react-native-keyboard-controller/issues/594#issuecomment-2406860730).

-All these problems stems from the fact that these components were designed before chat-apps became a trend.
-And using generic-purpose components for specific functionality will always result in a poor user experience.

-That being said that you always had to go to compromises and workarounds to make it work.
-And that's why we created a separate `ChatKit` component that aims to solve all these problems and provide a solid foundation for building a chat app.
+These aren't edge cases — they're fundamental mismatches between what generic components were designed to do and what chat apps actually need.
+You can work around them, but you'll end up writing a lot of platform-specific code to get a polished result.

+## What chat apps actually need

+Despite the complexity, most chat apps share the same set of keyboard-related requirements:

+- **Content repositioning** — push messages up when the keyboard appears (with the option to disable this in certain cases).
+- **Interactive dismissal** — let users swipe the keyboard away with a drag gesture.
+- **Content freezing** — hold the chat in place when switching from the keyboard to a custom input view like an emoji picker or bottom sheet.
+- **Virtualized list support** — work seamlessly with `FlatList`, `FlashList`, `LegendList`, and other virtualized list implementations.
+- **Smooth animations** — maintain 60/120 FPS during keyboard transitions, even on low-end devices.
+- **Keyboard padding** — extend the scrollable area to account for keyboard height.
+- **Custom offsets** — support layouts where the chat isn't flush against the bottom of the screen.

+Implementing all of this from scratch is a significant undertaking.
+That's why we built `ChatKit` — a dedicated component that handles all of these behaviors out of the box, so you can focus on building your chat experience rather than fighting the keyboard.

 ## What is `ChatKit`?

-`ChatKit` is a component that designed to solve all the issues listed above:
+`ChatKit` is a purpose-built component for chat app layouts.
+It provides all the requirements listed above.

-- it should be very performant
-- support all modern features for work with keyboard, such as interactive dismissal
-- cover scenarios that all modern chat apps have (such as freezing content position while switching keyboard or showing a bottom sheet)
-- be highly customizable
-- easy to integrate

 ## Example

 ## API reference

-An API reference for `ChatKit` can be found [in `ChatKit` section](../api/components/chat-kit).
+For the full list of props and usage examples, see the [`ChatKit` API reference](../api/components/chat-kit).